RVDavis/RVDavis.github.io/cv.md

 ### January 2017 - December 2017

-**Postdoctoral Research Assistant**, Centre for Brain and Cognitive Sciences, Birkbeck, University of London.
+**Postdoctoral Research Assistant**, Centre for Brain and Cognitive Sciences,Birkbeck, University of London.

 This aim of this research project was to assess motor abilities and identify possible differences in cerebral lateralisation in children with and without autism.

 ### Jan 2017 - May 2018